Restaurants & Hospitality · Cafes

 Common certificate and service needs

-After a carrier binds coverage, contracts and operational changes can create new documentation needs.
-A certificate summarizes policy information; the policy and its endorsements control coverage.
+Once coverage is in place, new contracts or business changes can mean new paperwork.
+A certificate only summarizes policy information; the policy and its endorsements determine the actual coverage.

 Contract and certificate requests